-

 also called "volley fire"; compare SALVO, FUSILLADE, BROADSIDE,

-rally without resolution; as derived from flight.
+PING-PONG, as to rally without resolution; as derived from

 -